+Action Plan

 Time period, Mode Responsibilities

-Medium term Program and institution Ministry of Forestry and Environment
+Medium term e Ministry of Forestry and Environment

 (Central) along with State Govts. and SAUs

 Action 3: Training youths from tribal and forest dwelling communities:

 - To promote apiculture. - To take up apiculture as a small-scale enterprise. - This must be followed by adequate financial support.